polterguy/phosphorusfive/plugins/p5.io/README.md

 This Active Event is implemented with the same semantics as *[file-exist]*, which means if you pass in an expression as its value, and the expression is leading to multiple folder paths, then all folders must exist, in order for the Active Event to return "true".
-Below we are checking if the folder "/system42/" exists, without any expressions as arguments.
+Below we are checking if the folder "/system42/" exists, without any expressions as arguments, but we could have supplied an expression, either leading to a single path, or multiple paths, if we wanted.

 ```
 folder-exist:/system42/